Local Operations and Field Mediated Entanglement without a Local Tensor Product Structure: Quantizing the toy model

 This space contains all possible states $\ket{\psi}$ with independent wave functions at each point in space, which in the $q$ or $p$ field representations respectively have the forms $\psi(q^{i,j}_s)$ and $\psi(p^{i,j}_s)$.
 Furthermore, when acting on these states, written in the $q$ field basis, the momentum operator can be defined as

 To obtain the physical Hilbert space, we project each kinematical state onto the subspace satisfying the constraint in Eq.\,\eqref{constr_cond_quant}.
 This is done via the (improper) projector

 where the previous expression is defined up to an overall, irrelevant normalization factor.
-Applying this projector to the kinematicalal state yields the physical state
+Applying this projector to the kinematical state yields the physical state

-Technically, since the constraint has a continuous spectrum around the eigenvalue zero, we need to carefully normalize the physical states by appropriately redefining their inner product.
+Technically, since the constraint is a linear combination of momentum operators, whose spectra are continuous, it has a continuous spectrum around the eigenvalue zero.
+Therefore we need to carefully normalize the physical states by appropriately redefining their inner product.
 This ensures that such a projection is always possible\footnote{This is a standard procedure in gauge theories, see e.g. Ref.\,\cite{quant_gauge_sys}.
-The new inner product for physical states can be defined as $\left\langle\psi|\phi\right\rangle_{\text{ph}} = \bra{\psi} \hat{\Pi}\ket{\phi}_{\text{kin}}$, where $\hat{\Pi}$ is the full improper projector as defined in Eq.\,\eqref{proj} and $\langle \cdot | \cdot \rangle$ is the original inner product of $\mathcal{H}_{\text{kin}}$.}.
+The new inner product for physical states can be defined as $\left\langle\psi|\phi\right\rangle_{\text{ph}} = \bra{\psi} \hat{\Pi}\ket{\phi}_{\text{kin}}$, where $\hat{\Pi}$ is the full improper projector as defined in Eq.\,\eqref{proj} and $\langle \cdot | \cdot \rangle$ is the original inner product of $\mathcal{H}_{\text{kin}}$\cite{Giacomini2023quantumstatesof,Vanrietvelde_2020}.}.

 Crucially, as in electromagnetic theory, the constraints act non-locally, linking nearby points on the lattice.
 As a result, the physical Hilbert space does not admit a local tensor product structure like in Eq.\,\eqref{kin}.
 The loss of locality implies that standard notions from quantum information theory become ill-defined.
 Addressing this structural limitation is the central goal of the present work.